publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch144/m__us_usc_t10_s2430.md

 >         The term ‘Milestone C approval’ has the meaning provided in section 2366(e)(8) of such title.”

- __Duty of Principal Military Deputies To Inform Service Chiefs on Major Defense Acquisition Programs__
+ __Duties of Principal Military Deputies__

 [Pub.
 L. 110–181, div.
 A, title IX, § 908(d)][/us/pl/110/181/s908/d], Jan.
 28, 2008, [122 Stat.
-278][/us/stat/122/278], provided that:
+278][/us/stat/122/278], as amended by [Pub.
+L. 114–92, div.
+A, title VIII, § 802(c)][/us/pl/114/92/s802/c], Nov.
+25, 2015, [129 Stat.
+879][/us/stat/129/879], provided that:

-> “Each Principal Military Deputy to a service acquisition executive shall be responsible for keeping the Chief of Staff of the Armed Forces concerned informed of the progress of major defense acquisition programs.”
+> “Each Principal Military Deputy to a service acquisition executive shall be responsible for—

+>     “(1) keeping the Chief of Staff of the Armed Force concerned informed of the progress of major defense acquisition programs;

+>     “(2)

+>      informing the Chief of Staff on a continuing basis of any developments on major defense acquisition programs, which may require new or revisited trade-offs among cost, schedule, technical feasibility, and performance, including—

+>         “(A) significant cost growth or schedule slippage; and

+>         “(B) requirements creep (as defined in [section 2547(c)(1) of title 10][/us/usc/t10/s2547/c/1], United States Code); and

+>     “(3) ensuring that the views of the Chief of Staff on cost, schedule, technical feasibility, and performance trade-offs are strongly considered by program managers and program executive officers in all phases of the acquisition process.”

  __Requirements Management Certification Training Program__